meredevelopment/Tweet-Sync/README.md

 Tweet Sync for Wordpress
 ==========

-Automatically grab your tweets from Twitter and save them as blog posts.
+Automatically grab your tweets and sync them in Wordpress as posts.